timClicks/delightful-libraries/delightful-libraries.md

 The easiest is to annotate your function with `#[doc(hidden)]`.
 This'll make it hard to find.

-Something that's might be worthwhile to do is to mark the function as deprecated.
-That will generate a loud warning whenever someone compiles their code.
-Sadly, the compiler will also nag you.
+Something that's available to you, but is unlikely to be worthwhile, is to mark the function as deprecated.
+That will generate a loud warning whenever someone compiles their code with your internal-yet-unfortunately-public API.
+Sadly, the compiler will also nag you when you run your test suite.
+Most importantly though,  `cargo-semver-checks` will consider this part of your public API, even though it's marked as `#[doc(hidden)]`, and you'll break semantic versioning.

 A related option is to mark the function as `unsafe`.
 This generates a similar anxiety-laden